igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 draft-ferrieuxhamchaoui-tsvwg-lossbits for QUIC using reserved bits in QUIC v1 short header.
 It describes a method that employs two bits to allow endpoints to signal packet loss in a way that can be used by network devices to measure and locate the source of the loss.
-In further describes a way to negotiate this functionality as an extension in QUIC v1.
+It further describes a way to negotiate this functionality as an extension in QUIC v1.